TO OVERCOME THE ILLOGIC OF

 Ben needs to take a good look at Dr. Robert McClelland's crazy beliefs.
 Because McClelland is on record saying things that most certainly place him in the following categories (whether McClelland realizes he's in all of these categories or not).
 And my guess is that there are probably some additional people in the world who have decided to ride McClelland's coattails and therefore also fall into each of these categories as well:

 1.)
 Robert McClelland is definitely a "CTer".
-(We know this for a fact by listening to this 80-minute interview with Dr. McClelland in 2009 (which is also embedded below), where he talks at some length about how he thinks the "mob" killed Kennedy and utilized Oswald as a patsy, etc.)
+(We know this for a fact by listening to this 80-minute interview with Dr. McClelland in 2009, where he talks at some length about how he thinks the "mob" killed Kennedy and utilized Oswald as a patsy, etc.)

 2.)
 McClelland thinks the fatal head shot came from the famous Grassy Knoll.
 (This, too, is revealed in the doctor's 2009 interview.)